The Philadelphia Flyers signed Briere to a US$52-million, eight-year contract on the first day of NHL free agency.

 Sources indicate that 10 teams made offers for the 29-year-old playmaker, and that it came down to a choice between Montreal and Philadelphia.

-With Briere gone, the focus will shift to fellow free-agent centres Chris Drury and Scott Gomez.
-Winger Ryan Smyth was also garnering much attention Sunday.
+With Briere gone, the focus shifted in earnest to fellow free-agent centres Chris Drury and Scott Gomez.
+Winger Ryan Smyth was also garnering tonnes of attention Sunday.

-The surprising move by Ducks GM Brian Burke comes with superstar defenceman Scott Niedermayer still debating whether or not to call it quits at 33.
+The big move by Ducks GM Brian Burke comes with superstar defenceman Scott Niedermayer still contemplating retirement at 33 years old.

 Joe Thornton, meanwhile, made the first big splash Sunday, signing a $21.6-million, three-year extension with he San Jose Sharks.